 We’re always looking for new Medical Librarians of the Month!

-If you’d like to be considered, answer the same questions as Michael above and send them to email@example.com.
+If you’d like to be considered, answer the same questions listed above and send them to email@example.com.
 Please also include your name, institution, city, state and a photo of yourself.
 Good luck!